allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 Every argument given to these methods as a string, will be treated as an `Id` element attribute.

 In Geb case, we have to assume a completely different point of view.
-Each selection of DOM elements is achieved using jQuery syntax, which is a JavaScript- and CSS-based tool and, taking into consideration this fact, no matter what we are looking for and which attribute we are using for filtering elements, the expression is always written in the CSS style syntax.
+Each selection of DOM elements is achieved using jQuery-like syntax, which is a JavaScript- and CSS-based tool and, taking into consideration this fact, no matter what we are looking for and which attribute we are using for filtering elements, the expression is always written in the CSS style syntax.
 In CSS `Id` is written after `#` char in the same way as we can see above in Geb code.